10 Tips for Organizing Dog-Friendly Picnics

 Apply flea and tick preventative

-Spending time in outdoor environments exposes dogs to the risk of fleas and ticks.
+Spending time in outdoor environments exposes dogs to the risk of fleas and .
 To protect your furry friend, it's important to apply flea and tick preventative treatments before the picnic.
 Consult your veterinarian for the appropriate products and usage instructions to keep your dog safe from these pests.

 Have a first aid kit on hand